Hitz325/Logger/README.md

 ## Updates
 -11/21/21: Succsessfully deployed the app through Heroku and added a clearDB remote database to make the app persistent.
 URL: https://logger-heroku.herokuapp.com/
 The project still contains its fair share of bugs, and the functionality isn't 100% there.
-While the GoogleMap API displays correctly, I have not gotten around to implementing the ReCaptcha to authenticate users creating accounts.
+I have not gotten around to implementing the ReCaptcha to authenticate users creating accounts.
-Location data added to the Google API is also something else that needs doing.
+While the GoogleMap API displays correctly, location data added to the Google API is also something else that needs doing.
 Search output still needs to be neatly formatted.
-Major bugs to work out: Deleting events, had this working before, but after reworking how the data is stored and how it related to each other, this function broke.
-Also only able to delete other Event Categories, but not the original one in the database.
+Major bugs to work out: Deleting events, had this working before, but after reworking how the data is stored and how it relates to each other, this function broke.
+Also able to delete Event Categories, but not the original one in the database.
 Last major bug to work out is tying the events to the user.
-Which seems to work correctly, but I know there is something wrong somewhere.
+Which seems to work correctly, but there are still a few bugs to work out.